mxochicale/open-science-stories-2021/story/media/video/README.md

 # Rendering video with Kdenlive, Version 19.12.3

-## Instructions for rendering audio file
+## Instructions for rendering video file
 1. Open project
 2. Select and drop ogg audio file into the project bin section
 3. adjust bars for video and audio